s4kr4/hain/_docs/indexer.md

 ## Methods

 ### indexer.set(key, arrayOrFunc)
-  - `key` String - Arbitrary Key, You can unregister registered elements with this key
+  - `key` String - Arbitrary Key, you can unregister registered elements with this key
-  - `arrayOrFunc` Array&lt;[IndexerElement]({{ site.baseurl }}/docs/indexer-element/)&gt; or Function -
+  - `arrayOrFunc` Array&lt;[IndexerElement]({{ site.baseurl }}/docs/indexer-element/)&gt; or Function - IndexerElements

+  Register IndexerElements with the key

 ### indexer.unset(key)
-  - `key` String - Arbitrary Key, You can unregister registered elements with this key
+  - `key` String - The key used for registering

+  Unregister IndexerElements with the registered key

+> **Note**
+> Currently, there are so many undocumented things for Indexer
+> Please refer to see [hain-plugin-filesearch](https://github.com/appetizermonster/hain/tree/master/app/main/plugins/hain-plugin-filesearch) source code to how to use it

 ## Example